Nazi archaeology: Haus Atlantis

 In the city of Bremen, Germany stands a unique example of German architecture designed by Bernhard Hoetger and inspired by a fascination with ideas by Herman Wirth that the lost city of Atlantis was originally inhabited by Germanics, thereby making Germans the oldest known race on earth.
 "Haus Atlantis" or "Atlantis House" was completed in 1931 and was designed with the sole purpose of studying Atlantis and its relation to the Aryan race.
 The façade of the building was originally adorned by a carved wooden feature depicting the Nordic God Odin (also referred to as "The Atlantis Survivor") crucified on the tree of life.
 It was destroyed by fire during WWII and was not recreated when the façade was rebuilt in 1954.
 The architectural masterpiece is composed mostly of glass and steel.
 Many historians believe that the choice of materials in combination with the interior architecture was intended to represent the Aryan exodus from Atlantis.
-At the top of the institute there is a room named "The Heaven's Hall.”
-This room, at the peak of the building, served as a teaching forum for young Nazi archeologists where they could eagerly absorb the teachings of esteemed German figures such as Herman Wirth and Hans Reinerth, along with their theories of the Germanic presence in Atlantis.
+At the top of the building is a room called "The Heaven's Hall", which served as a teaching forum for young Nazi archaeologists, where they were taught the theories of figures such as Herman Wirth and Hans Reinerth about a Germanic presence in Atlantis.

+Archaeology in occupied Europe

+As German forces occupied much of Europe, the Ahnenerbe and allied bodies extended their work into the conquered territories, where prehistoric sites were reinterpreted to support claims of ancient Germanic settlement.
+The most prominent case was Biskupin, a fortified Iron Age lake settlement in western Poland that the Polish archaeologist Józef Kostrzewski had excavated from 1934 as evidence of an indigenous Lusatian culture.
+After the invasion of Poland in 1939, the site was taken over by the SS-Ahnenerbe, renamed Urstädt, and re-excavated under Hans Schleif in an attempt to present it as a settlement overrun by Germanic tribes; the reinterpretation was used to help justify German claims to the region.
+German prehistorians were also involved in the confiscation and removal of archaeological collections from occupied Poland.